tukiains/blackjack-gui/README.md

 ```

 ## Rules
 Blackjack rules vary depending on the casino.
-In this application they follow: https://casinohelsinki.fi/en/games/blackjack-eng/, i.e.:
+In this application they follow the rules of Casino Helsinki,
+explained in Finnish [here](http://www.rahapeliopas.fi/kasinopelit/blackjack/), i.e.:

 * 6 decs
 * Blackjack pays 3 to 2